 Facebook Ads Manager

-How to set an Ad on Instagram?
+How to Set Up an Ad on Instagram

 Facebook Ads Manager

-Mainly because people who use Instagram on their desktop are people who use it for work (i.e. marketing agencies, social media ninjas, etc), and that’s why the CTR for desktop users is much lower than for Mobile.
-What is more, Instagram is an App and couples often view Instagram together on a mobile phone.
+Mainly because people who use Instagram on their desktop are people who use it for work (i.e., marketing agencies, social media ninjas, etc.), and that’s why the CTR for desktop users is much lower than for Mobile.
+What is more, Instagram is an App, and couples often view Instagram together on a mobile phone.
 But as always – you can test it on your own and see what’s better :)

 Facebook Ads Manager

-Boosting Post on Instagram
+Boosting Posts on Instagram

-We strongly advise to boost a post which already exists rather than creating a new one in the form of a “Dark Post”.
-The most important reason for doing so is the fact that the number of “Likes” for already existing posts increases both – Organically and via Ads, while selecting “Create Ad” will not give you the opportunity to improve your listing (and it’s really cool to have your Likes accumulated in the profile, and not to waste it as a Dark Post!).
-Plus, when a user after clicking the Ad, will go to his Feed, and later will visit your profile again, he or she will see the particular post that he or she actually clicked.
-This is a very popular scenario, but the problem with this is that users won’t see your ad unless it’s a regular post that is promoted.
+We strongly advise boosting a post that already exists rather than creating a new one in the form of a “Dark Post.”
+The most important reason for doing so is the fact that the number of “Likes” for already existing posts increases both – Organically and via Ads, while selecting “Create Ad” will not allow you to improve your listing (and it’s cool to have your Likes accumulated in the profile, and not to waste it as a Dark Post!).

-So, let's select "Use Existing Post", and choose the proper Instagram account.
+So, let's select "Use Existing Post" and choose the proper Instagram account.

-Now, you can finally add a button to your post, by entering the website’s URL in the red space.
-This link will be “covered” as a button, so you can use UTM tagging within the link.
+Now, you can finally add a button to your post by entering the website’s URL in the red space.
+This link will be “covered” as a button so you can use UTM tagging within the link.

 Facebook Business Manager